selenide-examples/selenide-lambdatest/README.md

 ## Prerequisites:

-You need to have twp environment variables to run browsers on LambdaTest side:
+You need to have two environment variables to run browsers on LambdaTest side:
 * `LT_USERNAME` and
 * `LT_ACCESS_KEY`.